kuisu-lkx/Conlang-Lexical-Database/README.md

     ```
     lua maintenance.lua print_all
     ```
+* for more functions see maintenance.lua "parse command" section, the cli is still some time away
 * see comment in input-example/TEST.root.lua for details on the expected directory structure

 The repository mainly serves as a place to develop ideas and to document the project's evolution.